cbadhrinath/cbadhrinath.github.io/_posts/2020-05-21-this-is-aac.md

 ---
-title: This is YAMT!
+title: This is AAC!
 layout: post
 categories: [Typography, Markdown, Tips]
 image: /assets/img/logo.jpg
-description: "Welcome to YAMT - Yet Another Minimal Theme."
+description: "Welcome to AAC"
 ---

-Welcome to YAMT - Yet Another Minimal Theme.
-YAMT is a minimal Jekyll theme focused on simplicity and ease-of-use.
-It has great modularity, allowing you to easily decide what you actually want on your website.
+Welcome to AAC - A blog focused on Android Architecture Components.
+It has great modularity, allowing you to easily decide what you actually want on your app.

 * hello
 {:toc}